arm/mlia/README.md

 mlia [command] --help
 ```

-Most commands accept the name of the target profile name as input parameter.
+Most commands accept the name of the target profile as input parameter.
 There are a number of predefined profiles with following attributes:

 ```